CodingCellist/codingcellist.github.io/content/en/post/site-refurbishments-take-time/index.md

 * :beans: **seed** --- Seeds are things which I intend to write, but haven't gotten beyond the prototyping/bullet-point/ideation stage.
-I'll try my best to have these on the website, so that people can see what I'm up to and thinking about; usually, until now, they have lived in a little green Leuchturm-notebook.
+I'll try my best to have these on the website, so that people can see what I'm up to and thinking about; usually, until now, they lived in a little green Leuchturm-notebook.
 Annoyingly, there is no seed emoji, so beans will have to do.
 * :seedling: **sprout** --- Sprouts are the start of something bigger, like a